About the Collection

 Mineral specimens

-During the early 1940s, the focus of the organisation shifted to a Strategic Minerals program with many field programs being undertaken.
-Following the formation of the Bureau of Mineral Resources (Geoscience Australia's precursor organisation) in 1946, many significant minerals were collected by the Bureau's geologists, including specimens of muscovite, uranium, and iron ore.
-The mineral collection continued to grow with the purchase of a number of large collections during the following decades, representing locations across the globe.
-One notable collection was that of Albert 'Flossie' Campbell–a particularly fine collection of approximately 1 000 minerals from Broken Hill.
-This collection was purchased in 1963.
+During the early 1940s, the focus of the Mineral Resources Survey shifted to a Strategic Minerals program with many samples being added through dedicated field excursions.
+Following the formation of the Bureau of Mineral Resources in 1946, many mineral specimens were collected by the Bureau's geologists, including muscovite, uranium, and iron ore, all significant to the Australian economy of the time.
+The collection continued to grow with the purchase of several large collections during the following decades, representing locations across Australia and the globe.
+One notable collection was that of Albert 'Flossie' Campbell, which was purchased in 1963 and comprises fine specimens of approximately 1,000 minerals from Broken Hill, New South Wales.

 Fossil specimens